 It comes as no surprise to most people that the most common complaint that we see in our practice is Low Back and Mid Back pain.
 What does surprise many people is that a great deal of low back pain does not originate in the lower back, that is, in the part of the spine called the lumbar vertebrae.
 Even more surprising to people is that the same condition that causes a good portion of the low back pain cases we see also causes other complaints.
 Patients that come to us with pain in areas as diverse as the lower abdomen, the pubic region, the hip, or the buttocks can all be suffering from the same basic condition.
 That condition is called ThoracoLumbar Junction Syndrome, or TL-Syndrome.
 Because TL- syndrome can appear to be so many other problems, it was named “The Great Mimicker”.

-To understand TL- Syndrome, we need to understand something about the way the human spine is put together.
+To understand TL- Syndrome, feel free to come in for a spinal and postural screening.
 The spine supports the weight of the body and keeps it upright.
 The simplest way to bear this weight would be to have only one bone, but one bone would prevent any flexibility or mobility.
 Ever since the first animals with a spinal cord evolved, the spine has achieved a bendable structure by being composed of many individual bones joined to each other.1 In the human spine there are 33 bones, 7 vertebrae in the cervical region (the neck), 12 in the thoracic region (the upper back), 5 n the lumbar region (the lower back) 5 fused bones into the Sacral Bone and 4 in the coccygeal region (the tale bone) called vertebrae.2

 The vertebrae are grouped into five classifications based on function and their shape: the cervical vertebrae that make up the neck and support the skull, the thoracic vertebrae that hold the ribs and form the upper and mid back, the lumbar vertebrae that form the lower back, the sacrum that joins the spine to the hip bones, and the coccyx or tailbone.
 TLJ Syndrome occurs at the junction where the thoracic spine meets the lumbar spine(just under the ribcage).